Tucker29/hello-world/English_1.md

 # suspicious === dubious, skeptical.
 # conviction: 1.belief/faith   2. a formal declaration of someone is guilty.
 # Janpanese culture of Kaizan.  #Single minute principle.
+## 2018.12.17
+paperclip:  a bent mental.
+equity: property right, fair.
+grill: cook sth using a grill.
+2. subject (someone) to intense questionning or interrogation.

 ## 2018.12.16
 CC: closed captioning.